LCFS & CARB’s Zero-Emission Forklifts Regulations

-Everything to Know About CARB’s Zero Emission Forklifts Regulation
+Everything to Know About LCFS & CARB’s Zero Emission Forklifts Regulations

-Here are answers to some common questions about the new Zero-Emission Vehicle Program, CARB initiatives, mandates, regulations, and LCFS program.
+Here are answers to some common questions about the new Zero-Emission Vehicle Program, CARB initiatives, mandates, regulations, and LCFS (Low Carbon Fuel Standard) program.

 What is the California’s Zero Emission Forklift Rule?

 The California Air Resources Board (CARB) initiatives and mandates aim to phase out the sales of all new gas-powered forklifts in the state by the end of 2026.
-CARB is accelerating the shift to zero-emission technologies to meet air quality goals while reducing air pollution and greenhouse gases.
+CARB is looking to decrease forklift emissions and shift to zero-emission technologies to meet air quality goals while reducing air pollution and greenhouse gases.

 To increase the deployment of zero-emission forklifts, this rule is phasing out the usage of propane forklifts in California and requiring the use of zero-emission engines (such as electric) instead.